Ashley Alexiss Pops Out Of Tight Pink Sports Bra, Setting Instagram On Fire

 In the post, a smiling Alexiss wore a light pink Shefit sports bra, which zipped up the front and barely contained her voluptuous chest.
-She paired the workout gear with high waisted, ruched side black bikini bottoms that showed off her toned midsection, which she accessorized with a shiny, dangling belly button ring.
-The model wrapped up her long, blonde locks in a but atop her head.
-Her skin glowed with a natural or no-makeup look, and in the background, the beautiful ocean waves crash onto the sandy shore.
+She paired the workout gear with high-waisted, ruched side black bikini bottoms that showed off her toned midsection, which she accessorized with a shiny, dangling belly button ring.
+The model wrapped up her long, blond locks in a bun atop her head.
+Her skin glowed with a natural or no-makeup look, and in the background, the beautiful ocean waves crashed onto the sandy shore.

 Several followers appreciated the information with nearly 5,000 pressing the “like” button within minutes of the post.
 Many also asked details about the brand’s sizing, and Alexiss replied to let women know that Shefit has an accurate size chart on its website.
 Plus, the bras are fully adjustable to fit a wide array of bodies.